martinbudden/MaybeCube/MC300RB/readme.md

 ![Main Assembly](assemblies/main_assembled.png)

+## Read this before you order parts

+2020, 2040 etc aluminium comes in variants with differing sized center holes - some are suitable for tapping for an an M5 bolt and some are suitable for tapping for an M6 bolt.
+It doesn't really matter which you use, but ensure you buy the bolts that correspond to your extrusion size.
+These build instructions assume M5 bolts, if your extrusion requires M6 bolts then the 10mm and 12mm buttonhead M5 bolts should be replaced with M6 bolts.

+This is a full build, some parts can be omitted to save cost, in particular:

+* the Raspberry Pi camera (and corresponding 8mm M2 caphead bolts)
+* the Raspberry Pi (if you don't want to run Octoprint or Klipper) and corresponding buck converter
+* the Big Tree Tech relay module, if you don't want auto shut off
+* the Big Tree Tech TFT display, if you are running Octoprint or Klipper
+* I've specified a Big Tree Tech mainboard and display, you of course can use any mainboard and display you like
+* the filament sensor
+* the polycarbonate side and back panels, if you don't want to enclose your print volume for (say) printing ABS.
+Note that these also add rigidity to the printer.
+* I've specified buttonhead bolts for the side and back panels.
+For a neater look you could countersink the holes use countersunk bolts.

 ## Printing the parts

 A number of parts are in proximity with heat sources, namely the hotend, the heated bed and the motors.
 Ideally these